The e-Conomy Southeast Asia 2024 Report with Sapna Chadha, Fock Wai Hoong & Florian Hoppe

 Bernard Leong: This has been a fantastic conversation on the ninth annual Economy Southeast Asia Report for 2024.
 As they say, we tend to overestimate what we can achieve in a year but underestimate what we can accomplish in a decade.
 Next year marks the 10th anniversary of this report, and I’d love to continue this discussion with you all to see how 2025 shapes up.

 Thank you all for tuning in.
-We’ll provide links to the report so you can dive deeper into the evolving digital economy landscape of Southeast Asia.
+We’ll provide links to the report so you can dive deeper into Southeast Asia's evolving digital economy landscape.
 Thanks very much, everyone!

 Podcast Information: Bernard Leong (@bernardleongLinkedin) hosts and produces the show.
 Proper credits for the intro and end music: "Energetic Sports Drive" and the episode is mixed & edited in both video and audio format by G. Thomas Craig (@gthomascraigLinkedIn).
 Here are the links to watch or listen to our podcast.